OtoeCountyMAA/OtoeCountyMAA/_README.md

 Below the Front Matter is the code for the page.
 You should edit this to set your title and intro text.
 Hint - the main <h1> tag respects line breaks on tablet size screens and larger.
 This is useful if you want to prevent typographic widows.

-### The blog page – `/blog/index.html`
+### The news page – `/news/index.html`

-This is the blog listing page, which shows all your blog posts.
+This is the news listing page, which shows all your news items.
 You can edit the same things as on the home page to customise it for your website.

 ---

-## Projects, posts and pages
+## departments, posts and pages

-These control the main content of your website, and are found inside the `_projects`, `_posts` and `_pages` folders.
+These control the main content of your website, and are found inside the `_departments`, `_posts` and `_pages` folders.

 Take a look at the demo content inside each folder for full descriptions on what you can do inside these, and to use as a template for your own content.